 You know those people with whom you share lots of inside jokes and references?
 To the point where outsiders barely understand anything when you talk?
 This almost telepathic form of communication, apart from being fun, has its advantages.
 After all, sometimes we really feel like making a comment, but we have to hold our tongues because of the other people around us.
+Enter the world of queer slang.

 It’s not just with friends that we share a unique form of communication.
 Some slangs, for example, are typical of a specific generation, profession, region, etc. Some groups, however, use such a distinctive language that it practically becomes a “secret” language, which no outsider can understand.
 This type of language has a name — argot (pronunciation: ar-go).